ember-intl/ember-intl/packages/ember-intl-lint/docs/configuration.md

 };
 ```

-Lint rules may support different lint options (always as an object).
+Lint rules may provide options (always configured as an object).
 For example, a rule may allow the `ignores` option so that you can ignore translation keys that fail.
 For simplicity, this option only supports exact matches.

 ```js
 /* ember-intl.config.mjs */